allogic/Nippon/README.md

         { "TextureIndex": 0 },
         { "TextureIndex": 3 }
       ]
+    }, {
+      "MeshType": 255,
+      "MeshId": 256,
+      "SubMeshRules": []
     }
   ]
 }
 ```
+Make sure that your model has the same parent-child relationships.
+Also make sure that your custom model has the same vertex attributes as the source model.
+ - VertexOffset <=> Vertex Position Strip
+ - TextureMapOffset <=> UV's
+ - TextureUvOffset <=> UV's
+ - ColorWeightOffset <=> Vertex Colors
-Finally we can start the conversion process!
+Finally, we can start the conversion process!
 ```
 ModelUtility ConvertIntoProprietaryFormat "Tree.fbx" "TreeRules.json" "Tree.MD"
 ```